BL4CKC0FF33/CTF_Write_Ups/IncognitoCTF/Heads-UP.md

 ```
 stegsnow -C headup.txt
 ```
-but this gave nonsense so i needed a password, which was in the plotted picture, it was constellations, after googling it and trying constellations names, "orion" was the password
+but this gave nonsense so i needed a password, the name was a hint (heads up = on earth look up = start), which was in the plotted picture, it was constellations, after googling it and trying constellations names, "orion" was the password

 ```
 stegsnow -C -p "orion" headup.txt